KBergermann/Urban-multiplex-networks/README.md

 This repository contains python3 codes reproducing the results and grahpics from the

 **Paper:**
-[1] Orientations and matrix function-based centralities in multiplex network analysis of urban public transport, K. Bergermann and M. Stoll, https://arxiv.org/abs/2107.12695
+[1] Orientations and matrix function-based centralities in multiplex network analysis of urban public transport, K. Bergermann and M. Stoll, Applied Network Science, 6, 90, 2021.
+DOI: 10.1007/s41109-021-00429-9

 Most methods rely on the German local public transport GTFS data set (feed version 'light-2021-04-22'), which can be downloaded here (170MB):